jcs-instructor/mobtimer/backlog.md

 ## 5/15/2023 Agenda

-- [ ] For Ethan, discuss how to find coding parter.
-AgileVentures, codebuddies, mob programming channel
-- [ ] Change default channel to dev
-- [ ] Retro on last week while working separately and texting updates (What happened?
-How did that feel? etc.)
-  - [ ] Should we continue divide and conquer outside?
 - [ ] Stakeholder / general rollout plan
-  - [ ] UI testing / customer release readiness / product stability

   - [ ] Decide on must haves for rollout to others
+    - [ ] Extension
-    - [ ] Specify mobtimer in vscode extension
+      - Specify mobName in vscode extension (not "front-end-timer") - see also "front-end-timer" related backlog item below
-    - [ ] Provide instructions for installing extension
+      - Provide instructions for installing extension
+      - Bugs (manual test and fix, etc.)
+      - Does sound work?
+Is it needed
-    - [ ] Bugs
+    - [ ] Web app
-    - [ ] Home page changes?
+      - Home page changes?
+      - Bugs (manual test and fix, etc.)
+      - Differentiators:
+            - Break timer?
+            - Other differentiator?
-    - [ ] Break timer?
-Other differentiator?
+    - [ ] See also all "⚠️" items in backlog below

   - [ ] Discuss approach with Thu morning mob
     - [ ] Would vscode extension be a big win?
     - [ ] Solicit desired enhancements